 The Never Let Me Go author suggested readers delve into The Fortnight in September by R.C.
 Sherriff, Crime and Punishment by Fyodor Dostoyevsky, Love in a Cold Climate by Nancy Mitford and Mr Wilder and Me by Jonathan Coe.

 The news of the Duchess of Cornwall’s new book club was announced on Charles and Camilla’s Instagram account.
 ‘Introducing, The Duchess of Cornwall’s Reading Room!,’ it said.
 ‘Following the success of The Duchess’s book lists published in 2020, Her Royal Highness has created a brand-new reading platform.’

-The Reading Room will be a community space open to book lovers of all ages, abilities and backgrounds and will offer book recommendations from HRH herself alongside additional exclusive insight and conversations from the authors and the Duchess.
+The Reading Room is described as a community space open to book lovers of all ages, abilities and backgrounds.
+It offers book recommendations from HRH herself alongside additional exclusive insight and conversations from the authors and the Duchess.

-Early excitement brewed online ahead of the launch of Duchess of Cornwall’s book club, with people on Instagram commenting: ‘I’ve just set myself a goal to read more in 2021 so this is perfect’ and ‘This is absolutely wonderful!
-Looking forward to this’.
+Early excitement brewed online ahead of the launch of Duchess of Cornwall’s book club.
+People on Instagram commented: ‘I’ve just set myself a goal to read more in 2021 so this is perfect.’

-Passionate about reading and literacy and a patron of several related charities, including Coram Beanstalk, National Literacy Trust, BookTrust and First Story, Camilla is well placed to head up this venture to encourage more people to discover, rediscover or further their enjoyment of books and reading.
+Camilla is passionate about reading and literacy.
+She’s a patron of several related charities, including Coram Beanstalk, National Literacy Trust, BookTrust and First Story.
+Considering this, she’s well placed to head up this venture.

 To keep up with all things The Reading Room, give the @duchessofcornwallsreadingroom Instagram account a follow and get ready to dive into a world of reading.